 From the Power Users tab of the Power Users Management page, click on the ellipsis menu at the end of the Power User row to perform the following actions:

 - Power User Overview.
 When you select this option, you will access a quick recap of the resources and the profiles assigned to the Power User, as well as an overview of the permissions they are granted on the basis of the assigned profiles.

 - Edit.
 Use this option to edit the details of the selected Power User.

 - Assign Resources.
 Use this option to quickly assign resources to the selected Power User.
 See the Assigning Resources to Power Users chapter of this article for further details.

 - Assign Profiles.
 Use this option to quickly grant profiles to the selected Power User.
-See the Assigning Profiles to Power Users chapter of this article for further details.
+See the Granting Profiles to Power Users chapter of this article for further details.

 - Unassign Profiles.
 Select this option to quickly unassign more profiles from the selected Power User with a single action.

 - Log In as This Power User.
 As a Superadmin, you can temporarily login as a Power User in your platform to perform actions on their behalf to help with troubleshooting in their learning platform.
 The same option is available in the Power User profile, in the top right corner.
 Learn more about impersonating a Power User.